Not everyone is aware of their

 MOT due date – it’s easy to lose track of the exact date, especially if you’ve just recently bought a second-hand car or don’t know when a brand-new vehicle needs its first MOT.

-Being prepared for knowing your if your car has an MOT not only prevents an unexpected test day sneaking up on you, but also ensures that you don’t face any penalties for driving without an MOT.
+Being prepared for your MOT not only prevents an unexpected test day sneaking up on you, but also ensures that you don’t face any penalties for driving without an MOT.

-So, how do you know you have an MOT?
-How do you know when your MOT is due?
-That will be covered here in this article today.
+So, how do you know if you have an MOT?
+And how do you know when your MOT is due?
+Keep reading to find out.

 If you're unsure whether your car has an MOT, you can quickly find out using the